Fed up of a year of being stuck inside? Fancy a bit of disorganised mayhem? You’re in luck. Waterparks are back, and they’re better than ever.

 By now, it’s less of an interview and more like riding a runaway rollercoaster after a day at the pub, Otto taking over the singing duties as Awsten pivots wildly from a song about peace into wild fantasies about finding and getting into a fistfight with the YouTuber JayStation.
 “Well behaved women rarely make history, except for Marilyn Monroe,” he points out, as Geoff and Otto try to slowly back away out of their own Zoom cameras’ views, the modern equivalent of someone shouting ‘get him’ from a safe distance.
 “Will you fight him with me?”
 Awsten implores, as Geoff ignores and Otto reaches new musical heights as he sings something about imagining all the YouTubers.
 There is just time for one last anecdote about the time Awsten and Otto ate frozen yoghurt in someone’s Bentley, and then that’s it.
 Silence descends, and reality seeps back into the world.
 All we know is that we should hope that the groundhog will see a shadow next time round.
 Anything to keep the ‘Greatest Hits’ era going for a while yet.

-Taken from the June issue of Upset.
-Waterparks' album 'Greatest Hits' is out now.
+Waterparks’ album ‘Greatest Hits’ is out 21st May.